cncf/tag-security/assessments/intake-process.md

-The Security Assessment Facilitator, in collaboration with the named chair, has the discretion to adjust priority in order to streamline the process, or per their own judgement for other reasons consistent with SIG-Security mission and charter.
-In all cases, the priority queue will be maintained transparently as described below, along with communication via regular chair-liaison meetings and SIG-Security reports at TOC meetings.
+The Security Assessment Facilitator, in collaboration with the named chair, has the discretion to adjust priority in order to streamline the process, or per their own judgement for other reasons consistent with TAG-Security mission and charter.
+In all cases, the priority queue will be maintained transparently as described below, along with communication via regular chair-liaison meetings and TAG-Security reports at TOC meetings.

 A project may be accepted into the assessment queue, either by the Security Assessment Facilitator with concurrence from one (1) co-chair, or by two (2) co-chairs.
 This concurrence